n8io/raspbmc-pvr/README.md

 raspbmc-pvr
 ===========

-A bolt on process for Raspbmc that **installs** Sabnzbd, Sickbeard, and Couchpotato.
+A tutorial for Raspbmc that **installs** Sabnzbd, Sickbeard, and Couchpotato.
 Again, this procedure only **installs** all the apps from their Github repositories.
 Once the apps are running, it is up to you to configure them properly from their respective web apps.

 - [Raspbmc Install](#raspbmc-install)
 - [Downloader Installs](#downloader-installs)